prometheus/blackbox_exporter/CONFIGURATION.md

   fail_if_matches_regexp:
     [ - <regex>, ... ]

-  # Probe fails if response does not match regex
+  # Probe fails if response does not match regex.
   fail_if_not_matches_regexp:
     [ - <regex>, ... ]